German regional president found dead with gunshot wound — report | DW | 03.06.2019

 Walter Lübcke was discovered in his garden with a gunshot wound in his head, according to a local media report.
-Police reportedly found no weapon nearby.
+Police reportedly found no weapon at the scene.

 The president of the regional council of the central German city of Kassel was found dead in his garden early on Sunday morning.